sridchin/Sentiment-Analysis/README.md

 ```

 This command re-runs the default `make` target, which is, conveniently,
 `make submission.pdf`.
-Opening thex file `submission.pdf`, you should see
+Opening the file `submission.pdf`, you should see
 something like the following:

 <img src="https://render.githubusercontent.com/render/math?math=\LaTeX">